falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 benchmarks we mentioned earlier.
 Beware, there's a trap here: if you ask the project’s shareholders what the traffic projections for the project are going to be, they will most likely reply with massive numbers and it's expected, since they're vested into the business and they aim for success.
-However, experience shows that scaling issues will come up gradually and not from day one, allowing you to mitigate them which is cheaper than bullet-proofing your app to prevent them.
-I'm not implying you should violate all rules and build something that's slow, all I'm saying is don’t over-engineer the project and don’t build for massive scale before you wet your feet first.
+However, experience shows that scaling issues will come up gradually and not from day one when the project is not part of an already ongoing project that’s facing massive traffic, allowing you to mitigate them which is cheaper than bullet-proofing your app to prevent them.
+I'm not implying you should violate all rules and build something that's slow, all I'm saying is don’t over-engineer or over-provision the project and don’t build for massive scale before you wet your feet first.

-**Projects that rely on existing integrations**: Usually, the integrations that need to take place, are well established software that are either deeply integrated into the project (ie. the project is built around a specific piece of software by using some adapter), or act as an external service, often via an SDK that allows communication over networking.
+**Projects that rely on integrations**: Usually, the integrations that need to take place, are well established software that are either deeply integrated into the project (ie. the project is built around a specific piece of software by using some adapter), or act as an external service, often via an SDK that allows communication over networking.
 In the first case, the technology is sort of